Insurance agent charged with drink driving in Tanjong Pagar accident which injured 4

 He then hit a lorry and upon impact, veered to the left, mounting the centre divider again and colliding onto the rear of a taxi, Lim’s charge sheet stated.

-The pedestrians – three Singaporeans and an Australian – are still warded at Singapore General Hospital, where they were brought following the accident.
+The pedestrians – three Singaporeans and an Australian – are still warded at Singapore General Hospital, where they were taken to following the accident.

 A 56-year-old man is in the ICU with bleeding in the brain.
 His 23-year-old daughter suffered lacerations and abrasions.
 A 40-year-old Australian man suffered a spinal cord injury.
 The fourth victim, a 29-year-old man, sustained a nasal fracture.